 Kyoto Stats, Live Scores and Matches

 Kyoto demonstrated consistent form, home and away, throughout the 2025/2026 across all competitions.
 They recorded 18 wins, 11 draws, and 8 losses in their primary formation (4-3-3) in the J1 League alone, with strong performances at home contributing significantly to their results.
 Kyoto played 37 matches in total, reflecting a competitive campaign marked by solid outcomes.
 Kyoto's statistics reveal key insights that influence betting and odds for their matches.
 In the J1 League, Kyoto played 37 games, scoring 59 and conceding 39, with an average of 11.8 shots per game and 48% possession.
 Their pass accuracy stands at 70%, reflecting strong control of the ball and precision in their play.
-Kyoto's overall rating of 7 shows solid performance, while individual players like Tulio Marco, with 4 goals and 1 assists, make a significant impact.
+Kyoto's overall rating of 7 shows solid performance, while individual players like Elias Rafael, with 5 goals and 2 assists, make a significant impact.
 Kyoto's high shots per game and the ability to maintain possession suggest they are likely to generate scoring opportunities.
 Kyoto's 511 fouls committed and 61 yellow cards indicate a somewhat aggressive style, which affects match dynamics.
 These factors suggest Kyoto is strong in attack but tends to be vulnerable defensively, which must be considered when placing bets on total goals, team performance, or player-based markets such as goal scorers and assists.
 Kyoto's strong possession and passing accuracy make them favorites for controlling the game, but their goal-conceding rate influences bets on both teams to score or over/under goal totals.
 The goalkeeper's clean sheets (10) and defensive statistics should be factored in when betting on Kyoto's defensive strength or when choosing odds related to match outcomes or goal margins.
 Kyoto, founded in , is one of Japan's most historic and successful football teams.
 Kyoto is based in Kameoka and competes in the J1 League.
 It plays its home matches at the Sanga Stadium by Kyocera, which has a capacity of 21600.

 Kyoto delivered a consistent performance across all competitions in the 2025/2026.
 In the J1 League, they played 37 matches, winning 18, drawing 11, and losing 8.
 They recorded 59 goals scored and 39 goals conceded, showing defensive solidity and attacking efficiency.
 Kyoto maintained a balanced record with strong home and away performances, averaging 11.8 shots per game, and dominating with 48% possession and 70% pass completion rate.
-Kyoto showed aerial strength with 35.1 duels won per game and collected 511 total fouls and 61 yellow cards, indicating aggressive pressing play.
+Kyoto showed aerial strength with 33 duels won per game and collected 511 total fouls and 61 yellow cards, indicating aggressive pressing play.
 Kyoto had a strong season with 0 total goals, highlighting a cohesive attack across all fronts.

 | Tournament | Match Played | Wins | Draws | Losses | Goals Scored | Clean Sheets | Avg Possession% | Shots per Game | Shots on Target per Game | Pass Accuracy | Corners per Game | Fouls Committed per Game | Yellow Cards | Red Cards | Top Scorer | Top Assister | Play Possessions |